 The Beautification Department oversees the gardens, trees, shrubs, and barrel planters within the confines of the town owned properties.
-One exception being the barrels located on privately owned commercial property.
+Including the barrels located on state and county owned property which help beautify the local business areas.
 The department also provides support to the senior's vegetable and herb garden that is located at the East Fishkill Community Center.
 It gets involved with indoor and outdoor seasonal decorating such as the display of flags and wreaths on utility poles.
 It also maintains this webpage for the public to share and stay informed on gardening and environmental issues.
 It is the wish of this department to improve the quality of others by providing pleasing visual stimuli.

 Beautification Department Vision Statement

 The department has a desire for the town to become a Tree City USA participant.
 It also would like to provide the community with superior gardens by developing four-season appeal in the perennial beds.